 Courtesy of Daniel Case

-6 pm: Have a Drink at The Maker Lounge
+5:30 pm: Grab Dinner and a Drink at The Maker

-Before grabbing a late dinner, stop for a cleverly named cocktail at The Maker Lounge, a dimly lit, romantic room that's part of a growing complex that includes a cafe, with a luxury boutique hotel and gym.
-The bar's menu includes intriguingly named drinks such as The Inferno, The Giving Tree, and Burning Bright.
-There are also non-alcoholic options, wine, beer, and a restaurant menu that changes monthly to ensure only the freshest, seasonal ingredients are used.
+Stop for a cleverly named cocktail and bite to eat at The Maker, a dimly lit, romantic restaurant that's part of a growing complex that includes a cafe, with a luxury boutique hotel and gym.
+The bar's menu includes creative hand-crafted cocktails plus wine, beer, and non-alcoholic options.
+Indulge with a meal from the restaurant which features a rotating menu of French-inspired cuisine made with fresh, seasonal ingredients.

 SUNDAY